fuse-box/fuse-box/docs/plugins/css/CSSModules.md

 _[local]___[hash:base64:5]
 ```

-To overrise that, use the `scopedName` property when initializing the
+To override that, use the `scopedName` property when initializing the
 plugin.

 ```js